Chart Color Schemes

 Surfers Paradise is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Surfers Paradise has a high level of cultural diversity, with 28.3% of its population speaking a language other than English at home and 45.6% born overseas.
-Christianity is the predominant religion in Surfers Paradise, accounting for 47.4% of the population.
-However, Judaism is notably overrepresented, comprising 0.6% of the population compared to the rest of Queensland's 0.6%.
+Christianity is the predominant religion in Surfers Paradise, comprising 47.4% of the population.
+However, Judaism is overrepresented compared to regional averages, making up 0.6% of Surfers Paradise's population, while Rest of Qld has 0.1%.

 Frequently Asked Questions - Diversity